Teknomancer/sysprocalc/README.md

 ### Executable and Library

 The project is split into a main executable `sysprocalc` and the core parser/evaluator library (`spceval`).

-Currently I have no plans of publishing the library as part of the cargo crates system.
-The library and executable are not tightly coupled and the library is in its own workspace making publishing as a crate easier in the future.
+Though I do not have any current plans of publishing the library as a crate, the library and executable are not tightly coupled.
+The library exists in its own workspace, making publishing as a crate easier in the future.

 ### Building from source